 Feel like "cheating" at Calculus?
 Check out our Practically Cheating Calculus Handbook, which gives you hundreds of easy-to-follow answers in a convenient e-book.

-In calculus, “Normal” has a meaning that is not immediately intuitive.
-Normal within this context means perpendicular.
-Therefore, a normal line to a point on a curve is the line that runs through that point and is perpendicular to the tangent line.
+In calculus, “Normal” has a non-intuitive meaning.
+Normal within this context means perpendicular; a normal line to a point on a curve is a line that:

 The following image shows the normal line running through the curve and perpendicular to the tangent:

-Where two lines are at right angles (perpendicular) to each other, the product of their slopes (m1∙m2) must equal -1.
+Where two lines are at right angles (perpendicular) to each other, the product of their slopes (m1·m2) must equal -1.

 Example: Finding the Equation for the Normal Line

-The slope of the tangent when x = 2 is 3(2)2 = 12
+The slope of the tangent when x = 1 is f′(1) = 3/2.